 Baloise is entering into a partnership with Plug and Play, a California-based start-up accelerator.
 This corporate partnership gives Baloise access to a global innovation platform based in the digitalisation hub of Silicon Valley.

-Baloise is extending its Home ecosystem with an investment in Batmaid, a digital platform for domestic cleaning services.
+Baloise is extending its Home services with an investment in Batmaid, a digital platform for domestic cleaning services.
 Batmaid is a solution that enables its customers to find hand-picked and insured cleaners online within the space of a minute.
 Customers can enter their postcode and select the service required, and Batmaid will suggest a list of available domestic helpers.
 Batmaid’s integrated trust service registers workers and takes care of payroll taxes on behalf of its customers.
 The cleaning staff have the benefit of declared work and social insurance cover.

 Baloise is investing in the start-up Houzy, a digital platform that makes it possible for owners of houses and apartments to combine and manage every aspect of their property online.
 Houzy connects customers directly with the right partners, whether they are buying, renovating, maintaining or reselling their property.